 A Redis Cloud Pro Cloud Account which runs on your cloud infrastructure will need all necessary credentials and information of your cloud account.
 This Cloud Account enables Redis Cloud Pro to create, manage, and monitor Cloud resources automatically on your behalf.
 Once a Cloud Account is set up you can reuse it with several subscriptions.
 Create a new Cloud Account To create a Redis Cloud Pro Cloud Account, please select Cloud Accounts from the right side menu.

 To view or edit your existing cloud accounts please select Cloud Accounts from the right side menu.
 Select the relevant Cloud Account and click on that account's Edit button.
 In edit mode please enter or update the following details: Account Name - Give the account a name so you could recognize him AWS_ACCESS_KEY_ID - Redis Cloud Pro user's AWS access key AWS_SECRET_ACCESS_KEY - Redis Cloud Pro user's AWS secret key AWS Console User - Redis Cloud Pro AWS UI console user AWS Console password - Redis Cloud Pro AWS UI console user's password IAM Users sign-in link - This is the link you use to log into the AWS console (e.

 Redis Cloud Pro automatically manages your cluster and provisions instances when needed.
-In order for Redis Cloud Pro to be able to manager AWS resources, you must have an AWS account that is separate from your AWS application account and a user on that separate AWS account.
+In order for Redis Cloud Pro to be able to manage AWS resources, you must have an AWS account that is separate from your AWS application account and a user on that separate AWS account.
 Within that new AWS account, you need to create an instance role and a user with a specific policy.
 The user requires both UI console access and an Access Key so that Redis Cloud Pro can programmatically create and manage AWS resources on your behalf.